 Guide: How To Retain Top Tech Talent

-It can be a detrimental setback when your top employees leave, and in a competitive technology cluster like we have in the West or Silicon Gorge as its fondly referred too, it hurts worse when they leave for a rival.
+How can you retain top tech talent?
+It can be a detrimental setback when your top employees leave, and in a competitive technology cluster, as we have in the West or Silicon Gorge as its fondly referred too, it hurts worse when they leave for a rival.

 All that time and money you’ve spent hiring, training and growing your people suddenly becomes a gift to your competition.

 This is unfortunately a very real side effect of a growing technology cluster, especially Bristol where we’re experiencing a shortage of skilled workers for technology roles.
 The drive for scale has companies poaching talent, startups, scale-ups and corporate going toe to toe scrapping for the best talent.

 On a slightly more positive note, you know you’re doing something right if your competition sees value in your employees.
 However, we’re seeing businesses spend more and more time, resources and money to retain top tech talent.

 Here at Peaple Talent, we’ve drawn up 5 key factors that will serve as a guide for hiring managers to retain top tech talent and develop a culture of growth.